OsamaMaani/Interpreter-Visualizer/README.md

 # Interpreter Visualizer
 Believing in visualization as a very interactive method to help enhance and improve education, We have developed this very new desktop application to help and inspire Compiler Design learners so that they get a better experience and understand it well.
 We also want to inspire other programmers around the world to help create more educational applications or improve the already existing ones.

-By using this application you will be able to:<br />
-1- Visualize any part of your code in the front-end part of an interpreter or a compiler.<br />
-2- Try and error your understanding of the compiler theory subject.<br />
-3- Know where your code can fail in the front-end part.<br />
-4- Use it as a professor in the university or in the lab class to help you deliver your lectures the best way possible.<br />

 ## Table of content:
 1. [Idea of the project](#idea)